MBCProject/mbc-markdown/yfaq/README.md

 * [MBC and Other Efforts](#other)
 * [Relationship to ATT&CK](#relationship)

-**MBC Mailing List** - To join the MBC mailing list, please send a request to mbc@mitre.org.

 ## <a name="next"></a>What's New? ##

 * **MBC v3.0** - The latest MBC release includes behavior detection information, expanded descriptions, and new properties, such as version and created and modified dates.